Farrah Fawcett: Death

 Fawcett died of anal cancer at 9:28 a.m.
 PDT on June 25, 2009, at age 62, in Saint John's Health Center, Santa Monica, California, with O'Neal and Alana Stewart by her side.

 A private funeral was held in Los Angeles on June 30, 2009.
-Farrah's son Redmond was permitted to leave his California detention center to attend the service, where he gave the first reading.
+Farrah's son Redmond was permitted by a judge to leave his California detention center to attend the service in civilian clothes while escorted by a Los Angeles County Sheriff’s Office detail consisting of several deputies and a sergeant.
+He gave the first reading and was immediately returned to prison after the service.
 Fawcett is interred at the Westwood Village Memorial Park in Los Angeles, next to Rodney Dangerfield.

 Trust and dispute over Warhol portrait

 Fawcett did not name long-time partner Ryan O'Neal in her living trust, which she had last amended in 2007.
 She left most of her estate, $4.5 million, to their son Redmond in a trust overseen by her business manager, Richard Francis.
 While Redmond is permitted to collect interest on the trust, the principal of the trust is available only for matters relating to Redmond's health care.
 Fawcett also left $500,000 to her nephew, Gregory Walls; $500,000 to her father, James Fawcett; and $100,000 to her college boyfriend, Gregory Lott.

 Fawcett's art collection was bequeathed to the University of Texas.
 When the university received it, one of her Andy Warhol portraits was missing.
 In 2011, after discovering that O'Neal had retained the portrait, the University filed a lawsuit.
 O'Neal claimed that Fawcett had given the painting to him.
 Lott alleged that Fawcett never gave up ownership of the portrait and that it was her wish to bequeath all her artwork to her alma mater.
 In December 2013, a Los Angeles court ruled that the portrait belonged to O'Neal.